rairprotocol/dev-dapp-season1/Season 1 Tasks/1. GitHub Tutorial/README.md

 ## 1. GitHub Tutorial

-This initial task is for those who are new to GitHub.\
-\
-We use GitHub issues to track your progress so it is important to learn how to create one.
-Issues are how you to plan, discuss, and track work in GitHub, so you will be doing this quite often when developing on an Open-Source project.
-In this first task all we are requesting is for you to create a new issue and copy-paste a block of text which we provide you.
+New to GitHub?
+Learn to create an issue.

+GitHub issues track progress, plan work, and discuss tasks.
+You’ll use them often in Open-Source projects.
+For this task, create an issue and paste the provided text.

 ## Steps
-1. Navigate to the [Issues](https://github.com/rairprotocol/dev-dapp-season1/issues) tab in the dev-dapp-season1 repository
+1. Go to the Issues tab in dev-dapp-season1.
-2. Click "New Issue" (the green button).
+2. Click "New Issue" (green button).
-3. Add a title to your issue.
-In this case your title should read "1.
-Github Tutorial"
+3. Title it "1.
+Github Tutorial".
-4. Read first, then copy-paste the text below in the body of your new issue.
+4. Copy-paste the text below into the body.
+5. Click "Create" (green button).

+## Example Issue Body
 ```
 I agree to the rules - let's play!